erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-If the range you need is not a power of 2, but still much smaller than the generator's size you can use the `rem` operator, but it is noticably slower than a bitwise operation.
+If the range you need is not a power of 2, but still much smaller than the generator's size you can use the `rem` operator, but it is noticeably slower than a bit-wise operation.

-Other tricks are possible, for example if you need numbers in the range 0 through 999 you may use bitwise operations to get a number 0 through 1023, and if too high re-try, which actually may be faster on average than using `rem`.
+Other tricks are possible, for example if you need numbers in the range 0 through 999 you may use bit-wise operations to get a number 0 through 1023, and if too high re-try, which actually may be faster on average than using `rem`.